How to Incorporate a Policy on Diversity into Your Study Programme

 We are an open, pluralistic university and wish to see all talent that is present in society reflected in our community.
 Our diversity policy therefore pays specific attention to the underrepresentation of specific groups of students and staff members.
 Ghent University’s diversity policy pleads for the creation of an inclusive learning, work and research environment, in which students and staff members feel at home, and which attracts a diversity of talents, putting them to good use and strengthening them.

-How to Integrate Diversity in the Study Programme?
+How to Incorporate Diversity into the Study Programme?

 In the following sections, we will go into more detail about ways for study programmes to define a diversity policy.
 In the first part, we look at how to strengthen strudents' diversity competencies, and how to integrate this into the curriculum.
 In the second part, we focus on creating a diversity-conscious learning environment so that all students have maximum growth opportunities, and in the third part we discuss how to stimulate attention to diversity in your teaching team.